yegor256/blog/static/talks.md

 12 November 2016;
 [video](https://www.youtube.com/watch?v=tCr9dtGdi2c),
 [photos](https://www.facebook.com/yegor256/posts/10211115240946846).
-This event was organized by same people who did JEEConf.
-This time it was smaller, at a different place and with less attention to details, if you ask me.
+This event was organized by the same people who did JEEConf.
+This time it was smaller, at a different place, and with less attention to detail, if you ask me.
-However, overall impression was very good, organizers definitely know what they are doing.
-Will try to attend it again next year.
+However, my overall impression was very good; the organizers definitely know what they are doing.
+I will try to attend again next year.

 <div class="talk-event"/>
 <aside class="venue-rate green">B-</aside>
 <img src="https://i.ytimg.com/vi/03PXmPc7Q3g/mqdefault.jpg" class="past-talk" alt="Øredev 2016"/>
-ORM is an Offensive Anti-Pattern;
+ORM Is an Offensive Anti-Pattern;
 [Øredev 2016](http://www.oredev.org/2016/speakers/yegor-bugayenko);
 Malmö, Sweden;
 9-10 November 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/orm-is-an-offensive-antipattern),
 [video](https://www.youtube.com/watch?v=03PXmPc7Q3g),
 [photos](https://www.facebook.com/yegor256/posts/10211092077247768).
-The event was <del>pretty</del> too big.
-I would say about 800 attendees, about 60 speakers, 6 tracks, three full days plus workshops.
-For that size of a conference organizers would need to do way more "social" work for speakers and everybody.
-I didn't make almost any connections there and most people I've met had the same problem.
-It's a typical issue in big conferences&mdash;you simply get lost.
-At this one they had all chances to make a great event, but...
-Aside from that, the venue was great, food was good, travel and accomodation was perfect.
+The event was <del>pretty</del> too big; I would say about 800 attendees, 60 speakers, six tracks, and three full days plus workshops.
+For that size of a conference, organizers need to do way more "social" work for speakers and everybody else.
+I made almost no connections there, and most people I met had the same problem.
+It's a typical issue for big conferences&mdash;you simply get lost.
+At this one, they had every chance to make a great event, but...
+Aside from that, the venue was great, the food was good, and the travel and accommodation were perfect.
 I will definitely try to attend next year.

 <div class="talk-event"/>
 <img src="https://i.ytimg.com/vi/EDKbYVEInMU/mqdefault.jpg" class="past-talk" alt="Øredev 2016"/>
-Built-in Fake Objects;
+Built-In Fake Objects;
 [Øredev 2016](http://www.oredev.org/2016/speakers/yegor-bugayenko);
 Malmö, Sweden;
 9-10 November 2016;